-Queen Elizabeth park covers 2.056 kms of land; it is located in South of the Rwenzori Mountains, bordering Congo and including two lakes, George and Edward that are connected by the famous Kazinga Channel which supports the experiential boat cruise.
+Queen Elizabeth NP covers 2.056 kms of land.
+It is located in South of the Rwenzori Mountains, bordering Congo and including two lakes, George and Edward that are connected by the famous Kazinga Channel which supports the experiential boat cruise.
 It is an ecosystem made of wetland and open savannah areas, on an altitude of 910m at Lake Edward.

 A World bio-sphere reserve with a RAMSAR wetland site, the park is situated astride the equator and located in south western Uganda lying on the base of the rift valley between Lakes George and Edward.

 Queen Elizabeth park borders Democratic Republic of Congo on its western side.

 It is sometimes referred to as the pearl of Africa.
 In Uganda Queen Elizabeth National Park is basically known for the big four animals that is the Elephants, Lions, Buffaloes and the Leopards.
 It is also classified as an Important Birding Area (IBA) by Birdlife International.

 Species in Queen Elizabeth National Park.